dhruvbpatel/DTH-Churn-Analysis/README.md

 # DTH Churn Analysis
-Repo for DTH customer churn analysis project
+Repo for DTH customers churn analysis project

 #### How to run the project: